 '''

-OFPGC_ADD

-/ New group. /

-OFPGC_MODIFY = 1,

-/ Modify all matching groups. /

-OFPGC_DELETE = 2,

-/ Delete all matching groups. /

-};

-The type field must be one of the following:

-/ Group types.
-Values in the range [128, 255] are reserved for experimental

-use. /

-enum ofp_group_type {

-OFPGT_ALL

-= 0, / All (multicast/broadcast) group. /

-OFPGT_SELECT = 1, / Select group. /

-OFPGT_INDIRECT = 2, / Indirect group. /

-= 3, / Fast failover group. /

-};

-Buckets use the following struct:

 / Bucket for use in groups. /

 struct ofp_bucket {

 uint16_t len;

 / Length the bucket in bytes, including

 this header and any padding to make it

 64-bit aligned. /

 uint16_t weight;

 / Relative weight of bucket.
 Only

 defined for select groups. /

-uint32 t watch port:
+uint32_t watch_port;

 / Port whose state affects whether this

 bucket is live.
 Only required for fast

 failover groups. /

 uint32_t watch_group;

 / Group whose state affects whether this

 bucket is live.
 Only required for fast

 failover groups. /

 uint8_t pad[4];

+struct ofp_action_header actions [0]; / 0 or more actions associated with

-struct ofp_action_header actions[0]; / The action length is inferred
+the bucket - The action list length

-from the length field in the
+is inferred from the length

-header. /
+of the bucket. /

+};

 OFP_ASSERT(sizeof(struct ofp_bucket) == 16);

 '''

 The weight field is only defined for select groups, and its support is optional.
+For other group types, this fields must be set to 0.
+In select group, the weight field is used to support unequal load sharing.
+If the switch does not support unequal load sharing, this fields must be set to 1.
 The bucket's share of the traffic processed by the group is defined by the individual bucket's weight divided by the sum of the bucket weights in the group.
+If its weight is set to zero, the bucket is not used by the select group.
 When a port goes down, the change in traffic distribution is undefined.
 The precision by which a switch's packet distribution should match bucket weights is undefined.

 The watch_port and watch_group fields are only required for fast failover groups, and may be optionally implemented for other group types.
 These fields indicate the port and/or group whose liveness controls whether this bucket is a candidate for forwarding.
-For fast failover groups, the first bucket defined is the highest-priority bucket, and only the highest-priority live bucket is used.
+For fast failover groups, the first bucket defined is the highest-priority bucket, and only the highest-priority live bucket is used (see 5.6.1).